ChinmayMittal/IITD-CSE/3rd-year/internship-season/tips/cv.md

     - Certifications / Online courses

 - Make sure you mention things in the correct section.
 Eg. Git is not a language but a tool.
-- Make sure commas are placed properly A, B, C, D ...
+- Make sure commas have proper spacing A, B, C, D ...
+- Capitalize things properly eg NumPy, TensorFlow, GitHub etc.

 ![Technical Skills](./images/technical-skills.png)